 In its first year garlic mustard is often easily-overlooked, growing as a relatively small basal rosette (circular arrangement) of leaves, that may be mistaken for native species such as violets.
 It can be easily distinguished by the garlic odour it gives off when crushed.

-By its second year garlic mustard grows a flowering stalk up to 1 metre in height, bearing clusters of 4-petaled white flowers in early spring.
-Each plant is capable of producing hundreds of seeds which remain viable in the soil for up to 5 years.
-Seeds can be dispersed by flowing water as well as by birds, animals, and people.
+By its second year, garlic mustard grows a flowering stalk up to one-metre in height, with clusters of four-petaled white flowers in early spring.
+Each plant can produce hundreds of seeds which remain viable in the soil for up to five years.
+Seeds can be spread by flowing water as well as by birds, animals and people.

 Garlic mustard invasions may lead to reduced biodiversity and loss of forest productivity and growth.
-They may also deprive insects and other wildlife of suitable food or habitat by reducing or eliminating the required native plant cover.
-Some fauna may disappear from an area after garlic mustard has become established, and it has the potential to dramatically alter the long-term composition and structure of forests and natural areas.
+They may also rob insects and other wildlife of suitable food or habitat by reducing or eliminating the required native plant cover.
+Some fauna may disappear from an area after garlic mustard starts to grow, and it has the potential to dramatically alter the long-term composition and structure of forests and natural areas.